SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Planning/Non-linear planning - Partial order planning (POP).md

 ## Modal truth criterion

-Often __promotion__ and __demotion__ are not enough to ensure the completeness of the planner and we have to use other methods to resolve conflicts.
-MTC is a construction process that guarantees planner compleateness:
+Often __promotion__ and __demotion__ are not enough to ensure the completeness of the planner, and we have to use other methods to resolve conflicts.
+MTC is a construction process that guarantees planner completeness:
 - __Establishment__: open goal achievement by means of: (1) a new action to be inserted in the plan, (2) an ordering constraint with action already in the plan or simply (3) of a variable assignment.
 - __Promotion__: as before
 - __Demotion__: as before